themedef/go-hermes/TRANSACTION.md

 6. **Monitor Transaction Performance**
     - Track commit/rollback latency and failure rates to fine-tune TTL settings, shard counts, and overall system performance.

----

-This documentation provides a comprehensive guide to using transactions in the Hermes store, including all methods (key-value, atomic counters, lists, hashes, sets, and utility functions) with full descriptions, rollback behavior, error details, and recommended practices.
-If you have any questions or need further clarification, please feel free to ask!